prof-rossetti/internet-technologies/exercises/command-line-computing/exercise.md

   + [Unix Command-Line / Bash](https://github.com/prof-rossetti/intro-to-python/blob/master/exercises/command-line-computing/mac-terminal.md) - RECOMMENDED FOR ALL STUDENTS (MAC OR WINDOWS)
   + [Windows Command-Prompt](https://github.com/prof-rossetti/intro-to-python/blob/master/exercises/command-line-computing/windows-command-prompt.md) - NOT RECOMMENDED

+> NOTE: Commands can differ, depending on your computer's operating system.
+By default, most coding documentation references what is called "unix-style" commands:
+>  + On Mac OS, the default Terminal application will allow students to use unix-style commands.
+>  + On Windows OS, the default Command Prompt application uses different commands, but installing the Git Bash application will allow students to use unix-style commands.

 ## Tips